ucan-wg/ts-ucan/README.md

 UCANs are JWTs that contain special keys.

 At a high level, UCANs (“User Controlled Authorization Network”) are an authorization scheme ("what you can do") where users are fully in control.
+UCANs use DIDs ("Decentralized Identifiers") to identify users and services ("who you are").

-No all-powerful authorization server or server of any kind is required.
-Everything a user can do is captured directly in a key or token, which can be sent to anyone who knows how to interpret the UCAN format.
+No all-powerful authorization server or server of any kind is required for UCANs.
+Instead, everything a user can do is captured directly in a key or token, which can be sent to anyone who knows how to interpret the UCAN format.
+Because UCANs are self-contained, they are easy to consume permissionlessly, and they work well offline and in distributed systems.

 UCANs work
 - Server -> Server